-Future acquisitions could disrupt our business and adversely affect our results of operations, financial condition and cash flows.
+Additional acquisitions could disrupt our business and adversely affect our results of operations, financial condition and cash flows.

-We may choose to expand by making acquisitions that could be material to our business, results of operations, financial condition and cash flows.
+We may make additional acquisitions that could be material to our business, results of operations, financial condition and cash flows.
 Our ability as an organization to successfully acquire and integrate technologies or businesses is unproven.
 Acquisitions involve many risks, including the following: